Anaconda, Montana

 Lakes Near Anaconda

-Beyond Georgetown Lake, an extraordinary 86 lakes lie within 50 miles of Anacondaone of the highest densities of fishable lakes for any town in Montana.
+Beyond Georgetown Lake, an impressive 48 lakes lie within 30 miles of Anaconda—one of the highest densities of fishable lakes for any town in Montana.
 Barker Lakes (8 miles), Thornton Lake (10 miles), and Hunters Lake (11 miles) are among the closest options.
 Porcupine Lake (11 miles), Big Pozega Lake and Little Pozega Lake (12 miles), and the Bowman Lakes (13 miles) expand the network further.
 Many of the alpine lakes hold brook trout or cutthroat trout and are accessible only by trail, rewarding anglers willing to hike for uncrowded water in stunning mountain settings.

 LakeDistance from Anaconda